ellysh/bash-programming-from-scratch/manuscript/BashShell/commands-info.md

 {caption: "Exercise 2-5.
 The documentation system", format: text, line-numbers: false}
 ```
-Find documentation for each of the built-in commands and utilities in Table 2-1.
+Find documentation for each of the built-in commands and utilities of Table 2-1.
 Check the parameters of the ls and find utilities that we did not consider.
 ```